 - They cannot be windshield-mounted in California and Minnesota, which pretty much eliminates everything except models that can be hardwired into your car

 Short of these restrictions, the best radar detectors can save you from expensive speeding tickets.
-To help you stay out of traffic court, here are six stellar picks to help you run from the gun, thwart the speed traps, and keep your lead foot from crushing your driving record, your checkbook, and your insurance rate:
+To help you stay out of traffic court, here are eight stellar picks to help you run from the gun, thwart the speed traps, and keep your lead foot from crushing your driving record, your checkbook, and your insurance rate.

 1. Uniden R7

-Escort, another big hitter in the radar-detector field, takes the silver with the Passport 9500iX.
-For a couple hundred dollars less than the Uniden R7 you get many of the same protections, including a robust database of permanent camera locations which is constantly updated in real-time.
-The Passport 9500iX also can access the data of other Escort users, so you’re also always looped in to the location of temporary traps.
-The Escort gives you omnidirectional coverage from both radar and laser speed guns, and delivers the threat information on a bright and easy to read alphanumeric screen.
+Escort, another big hitter in the radar-detector field, takes the silver with the Escort iXc.
+For a little less than the Uniden R7 you get many of the same protections, including a robust database of permanent camera locations which is constantly updated in real-time.
+The Escort iXc also can access the data of other Escort users, so you’re also always looped in to the location of temporary traps.
+The iXc gives you omnidirectional coverage from both radar and laser speed guns, and delivers the threat information on a bright and easy-to-read alphanumeric screen.